luisibanez/open-source-databases-tutorial/source/SPARQL/LessonQuery.rst

 Query 14
 ~~~~~~~~

-When defining a Graph pattern, sometimes it is convenient to define some of the
+When defining a Graph Pattern, sometimes it is convenient to define some of the
 triplets as OPTIONAL.

 The following query